'Shōgun' Will Officially Return for Season 2: Everything We Know

 Meanwhile, Blackthorne is utterly devastated by Mariko's death.
 He's allowed to return to Toranaga in Edo, but he learns that Mariko made a deal with the Portuguese Catholics.
 Instead of killing Blackthorne, they torch his ship — leaving him with close to nothing, as now both Mariko and his ship are gone, as well as his consort Fuji (Moeka Hoshi), who announces that she's going to become a nun.

-Although, when Blackthorne goes to Toranaga to ask for permission to kill himself, the bushō has another plans for him: He tells him to rebuild his ship and resume his role as captain of Toranaga's war fleet.
+However, when Blackthorne goes to Toranaga to ask for permission to kill himself, the bushō has other plans: He tells him to rebuild his ship and resume his role as captain of Toranaga's war fleet.

 As the 1980 adaptation of Shōgun centered Blackthorne's character so much so that the Japanese dialogue wasn't translated, it's a nice note to end on, illustrating how much the Englishman was a relative non-factor.